 We’re rapidly approaching the most colorful, vibrant season of the year: autumn.
-Planning a well-deserved visit to Midcoast Maine in the fall is a brilliant idea—just as brilliant as the region’s eye-popping combination of marigold, kelly green, and amber.
-The perfect place to start and finish each day is Sheepscot Harbour Village Resort and Water’s Edge, a riverside getaway that’s perfectly sandwiched between charming Wiscasset and oceanside Boothbay Harbor.
-Our serene Sheepscot River village is home to an array of beautiful cottages, townhomes, and guest rooms, all of which are a short bicycle ride or walk from Fort Edgecomb.
+Planning a well-deserved visit to Midcoast Maine in the fall is a brilliant idea — just as brilliant as the region’s eye-popping combination of marigold, kelly green, and amber.
+The perfect place to start and finish each day is Sheepscot Harbour Village Resort, a riverside getaway that’s perfectly sandwiched between charming Wiscasset and oceanside Boothbay Harbor.
+Our serene Sheepscot River village is home to an array of beautiful cottages, townhomes, and guest rooms, all of which are a short drive or walk from Fort Edgecomb.

 Exploring Maine in the Fall